How do we learn?

 Just a thought”

-If you are looking for creative ideas to help you to support your child with their math or English, we can help.
+If you are looking for creative ideas to help support your child, we can help.
 The Clara James Approach is a membership offering a new bundle of resources every month based around a specific area of math or English.

 These are some of my favourite activities that we use at Clara James Tutoring.